AKEric/skinner/README.md

 * Choose one that looks appropriate for you and :
   * Open the zip, and extract the ```/skinner``` subdir to that dir.
   * It is now available for import & usage in Maya!  **Restart Maya if it was open.**
-* To test that you have a successful install via the Maya Script Editor, run the test suite, and see the results:
+* To test that you have a successful install via the Maya Script Editor, run the test suite (in a Python tab), and see the results:
 ```python
 import skinner.core as skinCore
 skinCore.test()